ironmonk88/enhanced-terrain-layer/README.md

 Enhanced Terrain Layer only records difficult terrain, it doesn't do any measuring based on that information.
 To get drag distances for Tokens I'd recommend using both Terrain Ruler and Drag Ruler.
 Terrain Ruler will calculate the correct distance based on difficult terrain, and Drag Ruler provides a more visual representation of drag distances.

 ## Coding
+### Requesting terrain cost for coordinates on the map
 For those who are developing Rulers based on the Enhanced Terrain Layer, to get access to the difficulty cost of terrain grid you call the cost function.
 `canvas.terrain.cost(pts, options);`
 pts can be a single object {x: 0, y:0}, or an array of point objects.